Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bayview-Elanora Heights has 105 active public transport stops offering a mix of ferry and bus services.
-These are covered by 62 different routes that facilitate 2,244 weekly passenger trips in total.
-The area's transport accessibility is rated good, with residents on average located 239 meters from the nearest stop.
+Bayview-Elanora Heights has 105 active public transport stops, offering a mix of ferry and bus services.
+These stops are served by 62 different routes, which collectively facilitate 2,244 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically situated approximately 239 meters from the nearest stop.

-Service frequency averages 320 trips per day across all routes, equating to about 21 weekly trips per individual stop.
+On average, there are 320 daily trips across all routes, translating to roughly 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport